2dm/inet/showcases/wireless/coexistence/doc/index.rst

    Note that the fractional number of packets is due to the averaging of the repetitions.

-In this particular scenario, the performance of Wifi is decreased, by about 5 percent, compared to the base performance.
+In this particular scenario, the performance of Wifi is decreased by about 5 percent compared to the base performance.
 The performance of WPAN didn't decrease, because it had packets to send infrequently; it could send them all despite the Wifi traffic.
 Note that the fractional number of packets is due to the averaging of the repetitions.

+In this scenario, the transmissions of both technologies could be received correctly when interfering with each other.
+The decrease in performance comes from the fact that hosts defer from transmitting when they detect ongoing transmissions.

-**TODO is it explained that the wifi decreases because it has to wait for the WPAN?**
+.. **TODO is it explained that the wifi decreases because it has to wait for the WPAN?**

 .. .. note::